 state pattern extension.
 The hierarchy of USM is kept by our simple state structure.

 We evaluated our approach by implementing a proto- type PSM and conducting experiments on the semantic- conformance and efficiency of generated code.
 The former is tested under PSSM that 62/66 tests passed.
 For efficiency, we used the benchmark defined by Boost to compare code generated by PSM to other approaches.
-The results showed that PSM produces code that runs faster in even processing and is smaller in executable size than those of other approaches (in the paper scope).
+The results showed that PSM produces code that runs faster in even` processing and is smaller in executable size than those of other approaches (in the paper´s scope).

 However, code produced by PSM consumes slightly more memory than the others.
-Furthermore, some PSSM tests are failed.
+Furthermore, some PSSM tests failed.
 Therefore, as a future work, we will fix these issues by making multi-thread part of generated code more concise.

 REFERENCES